 MISCELLANEOUS TRAVEL TIPS

 This may seem like common sense, but I recommend that you call ahead to your hotel to see if they have cribs available (so you’ll know if you need to bring your own).
 This is only if you weren’t able to make the election / request as part of booking your room.
 Recently, my husband accidentally chose a boutique hotel with the worst possible amenities and room layout for us to stay at (as far as the needs of babies and new parents go).
 In addition to the myriad of terrible things about this hotel, they did not provide cribs for their guests so at the last minute we ordered this travel bassinet that is ultra light and folds completely flat when not in use.
-While it wasn’t a long-term investment that we plan to use often, it certainly did the trick for this trip (side note: I will always be checking all of our hotel details going forward… 🙃).
+While it wasn’t a long-term investment that we plan to use often, it certainly did the trick for this trip (needless to say, I will be checking all of our hotel details going forward… 🙃).

 *Top Tip: If your hotel does offer cribs, be sure to note with the hotel (at time of booking or any time prior to your arrival) that you would like one in your room so that they can have the opportunity to have one ready in your room when you check-in.
 Additionally, the “crib sheet” used at the hotel is often just a flat sheet from a regular adult bed; I know it’s one more thing to remember to pack, but it wouldn’t hurt to bring a crib sheet from home (just for safety reasons).